 Think about how materials combine to add color, texture and interest, and how they will interact with plants, and don’t forget how they will complement the house when viewed from the garden.

-Sleek, smooth stone that continues inside the house is a chic option if you have a modern extension or folding doors, but it could look too harsh, butted straight up to a red brick period home or a rustic cottage.
+To make your backyard look nice, sleek, smooth stone that continues inside the house is a chic option if you have a modern extension or folding doors, but it could look too harsh, butted straight up to a red brick period home or a rustic cottage.

 There is no shortage of hard landscaping style ideas for gardens, from the charmingly rustic to something more sleek and modern, with everything in between.

 In general, hard landscaping tends to be the star of modern backyard designs, and the range of materials suitable for such spaces is more extensive – mirror, metal, concrete and painted walls, to name a few.

-‘Simple, elegant detailing is often the key to a successful space,’ explains garden designer Robert Myers.
+‘Simple, elegant detailing is often the key to a successful space,’ explains garden designer Robert Myers (opens in new tab).
 ‘People often over-complicate design by putting too many ideas and patterns into a small space, making it look busy and fussy.’